 And many more options:

-There aren’t many degrees as varied as art and design.
-The objective of the course is to give you all of the creative, technical and management skills needed to be successful in the creative industry, so as you can imagine this means a lot of variety.
+There aren’t many courses as varied as art and design.
+The objective is to give you all the creative, technical and management skills needed to be successful in the creative industry, so as you can imagine this means a lot of variety.

 Studying art and design will take you from the studio to the darkroom, from the computer lab to the performance hall, and back to the lecture theatre and exam rooms.
 You’ll learn the basics of many different types of art and design, before choosing to specialise in the later years of your course.

 In your first year, you might be working with students whose dreams range from car design, to sculpture, fashion, or architecture.
 You’ll develop a rounded view of the creative industry and learn as much from your friends as you will from your tutors, so be prepared to keep your mind open and look for opportunities where you can.

 You’ll improve your natural curiosity and creativity, turning them into money-making talents for when you graduate.
 You’ll also develop your confidence and criticism, along with your teamwork abilities, patience, analysis, and research.
 Most art and design subjects last three years and result in a BA degree, but many offer a year in industry which will extend the time it takes to complete your degree, but give you a much needed edge in the job market.

 When you graduate, you’ll be in one of the most competitive job markets out there.
 Only nursing graduates are greater in number than art and design, so be prepared to carve your own path, follow your dreams, and fight for your career.
 It’ll be worth it.

 Art and design undergraduates can expect the following tasks during their studies:

 - attending lectures and seminars